 A Joyful First Step

-In the preschool, young children are guided by experienced Early Childhood teachers through days of exploration and wonder.
-The program strives to help children develop social and emotional skills, resiliency and physical independence through imitation, domestic tasks, free play and teacher-led activities.
+In our preschool, young children are guided by experienced Early Childhood teachers through days of exploration and wonder.
+Our program strives to help children develop social and emotional skills, resiliency, and physical independence through imitation, domestic tasks, free play, and teacher-led activities.
+A balanced routine gives children the security from which to explore freely and confidently.

-Children attend preschool in one of our two beautiful, fully-licensed classrooms.
+Children spend their days in our carefully curated, home-like classrooms and the beautiful outdoors.
 Teachers work closely with families to ensure a smooth transition to school and to create an experience that supports each child’s social, emotional, cognitive, and physical development.
-A balanced routine gives children the security from which to explore freely and confidently.
+Children are given the time and space to immerse themselves in sensory and artistic activities.

-Work and Play
+Work & Play